Managing respirable crystalline silica in bench top fabrication

 Examples of on tool extraction (photo courtesy of HSE)

 Providing distance between the work process and the worker, for example when operating bridge saws or routers, or providing distance between workers using hand tools will reduce exposure.
 Machinery can be fitted with plastic flaps or brush guards to direct water spray onto the slab or ground.
 Work process can be separated from other work areas by enclosing the immediate area floor to ceiling with plastic sheeting or using physical barriers such as portable screens.
 Respirable crystalline silica work processes can also be located outdoors away from other workers.

 Food preparation and dining areas should be separated from fabrication to prevent food contamination and exposure during break times.

 Examples of on plastic flaps to contain water spray from a router and barriers between saw and operator (photos by WHSQ)

-Using wet processes generates excess water that can pool and dry on surfaces leaving dust deposits.
-Curbing and channelling can be used to capture excess water and remove it from the work area.
+Using wet processes generates excess water and wet slurry that can pool and dry on surfaces leaving dust deposits.
+Curbing and channelling can be used to capture wet slurry and remove it from the work area.